Crunch day as Mattarella meets big parties

 22 Agosto 2019

-Rome, August 22 - Thursday is a crunch day for Italy'f government-formation or election consultations as President Sergio Mattarella meets the big parties to map a way forward.
-The head of State will meet the centre-left Democratic Party (PD) at 11 o'clock while he will wind up his consultations with the anti-establishment 5-Star Movement (M5S) at five o'clock.
-PD leader Nicola Zingaretti on Wednesday laid down five conditions for a possible government with the M5S, their former fierce foes.
+Rome, August 22 - Thursday is a crunch day for Italy's government-formation or election consultations as President Sergio Mattarella meets the big parties to map a way forward.
+The head of State met the centre-left Democratic Party (PD) at 11 o'clock while he will wind up his consultations with the anti-establishment 5-Star Movement (M5S) at five o'clock.
+PD leader Nicola Zingaretti said the PD was open to a "turning-point government" with the M5S or else early elections in late October.
+Zingaretti on Wednesday laid down five conditions for a possible government with the M5S, their former fierce foes.
 These include a change from the tough anti-migrant policies of League leader Matteo Salvini, who pulled the plug on a 14-month executive with the M5S accusing them of inaction on August 8.
-Mattarella will also the other centre-right party, Silvio Berlusconi's Forza Italia (FI), at noon.
-He has already seen Giorgia Meloni's Brothers of Italy (FdI), which reiterated that the only option was a rapid general election.
+A big stumbling block is that the M5S are insisting on Premier Giuseppe Conte keeping his job in a new administration, something which Zingaretti has vetoed.
+The possibility of naming a woman premier, possibly former justice minister Paola Severino or Constitutional Court Vice President Marta Cartabia, has been aired by some observers in a bid to meet Zingaretti's insistence on "discontinuity" from the M5S-League government.
+Mattarella also met the other centre-right party, Silvio Berlusconi's Forza Italia (FI), at noon, after which three-time former premier Berlusconi called for a centre-right government or fresh elections.
+He had already seen Giorgia Meloni's Brothers of Italy (FdI), which reiterated that the only option was a rapid general election.
 M5S leader Luigi Di Maio has said he will reply to the PD's offer once he has seen Mattarella.

 LE RUBRICHE